baselbers/woocommerce-pdf-invoices/readme.txt

 - Mark invoices as paid

 > **Invoicing on Steriods**<br /><br />
 > We're working on a more powerful version of this invoicing plugin.
-Be the first to know when we're ready to launch and receive a unique one-time discount!<br/><br/>
+Be the first to know when we're ready to launch and receive a unique one-time discount!<br /><br />
 > [Read more about WooCommerce PDF Invoices Premium.](http://wcpdfinvoices.com)

 = Support =